About the Project

 - improving policy responses to the needs of women and girls.

 Four ongoing working groups are a key component of the project.
-Working groups are aligned with Women’s Foundation of Minnesotacornerstone areas:
+Working groups are aligned with Women’s Foundation of Minnesota’s funding areas:

-- Economic Fairness (including education and provision of a safety net in housing, childcare and other areas);
+- Economics (including education and provision of a safety net in housing, childcare and other areas);

 Each working group consists of research staff from community organizations and government agencies, scholars from Minnesota colleges and universities, funders and philanthropists, opinion leaders, and policy makers.
 Working groups are designed to share knowledge, form a critical network, identify sources of information, review available data, identify what we should measure that we are not currently, and analyze the implications of the data for public policy.